 Chronic Pelvic Pain

-Chronic pelvic pain occurs in your pelvic region (below your bellybutton and between your hips) and can last up to six months or longer.
+Chronic pelvic pain is pain that occurs in your pelvic region below your belly button and between your hips.
+This condition is considered chronic when the pain last up to six months or longer.
 Chronic pelvic pain can be two things: a symptom of another cause, or the cause itself.

 - Constant pain in part, or all, of the pelvic region